 Our number one goal at DollarSprout is to help readers improve their financial lives, and we regularly partner with companies that share that same vision.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

 There are two possible reasons why you would be on the lookout for free things to do.

-You are either saving money to put toward an important goal, or simply have no extra money to spare.
+You are either cheap, saving money to put toward an important goal, or simply have no extra money to spare.

 Whatever the reason, setting a goal to find things to do that don’t cost money is admirable.
 Don’t give in to the pressure of today’s spend-into-oblivion society.

 When doubt creeps in, refer to this list of free things to do as a reminder that it is possible to crush boredom and still stay frugal.

 40 Free Things to Do When Money is Tight